 ADVERTISEMENT

 Still, not all fans view the decision to move home games through the same lens.
-Probably that’s why a fan brought up the positive side of this decision.
-“It’s much easier to go from the west side to Inglewood than Pasadena.
+The Rose Bowl sits in a miniature valley that is surrounded by residential area.
+Getting there was quite the task for a large crowd.
+So one fan’s out here picking out the positives: “It’s much easier to go from the west side to Inglewood than Pasadena.
 And you could conceivably take public transportation too.
 As far as seating, SoFi has fewer seats so it would mitigate the empty stadium feel.”

-Since this decision hasn’t been implemented yet, fans can focus on the rollercoaster season of the Bruins.
+Since this decision hasn’t been implemented yet, fans can focus on the rollercoaster season of the Bruins that currently reads 3-6.

 ADVERTISEMENT